Clinical Research Award

 Up to an additional $50,000 over the entire project period may be available via supplemental funding.

-Supplemental Funding to Address High Priority Areas
+Supplemental Funding to Address High Priority Area Health Equity Supplement:

 Applicants must be independent investigators.
 Fellows may submit applications; however, funding will be considered only if they will hold a faculty-level appointment at the time of the award.
 Industry-sponsored research projects are not eligible for this award.